Certified Local Government Grant Program

 Applicants are required to submit a completed application as outlined in the Certified Local Government Grant Program Guidelines and Application Instructions.
 CLG grant applications submitted via the eGrant will not be accepted.

 Who May Apply

 Funding under this program is limited to Certified Local Governments.
-(See "How to Become a Certified Local Government" at the end of this section.)
 Designation as a Certified Local Government under federal law should not be confused with the certification of local districts under the Historic District Act passed by the Pennsylvania General Assembly in 1961.
-Clarification in this regard may be obtained by contacting the grant administrator.
-Please refer to the Contact and Forms page.
+Clarification in this regard may be obtained by contacting the Community Preservation Coordinator for your region.